azimoto99/Fixerapp/docs/api-documentation.md

-# The Job - API Documentation
+# Fixer - API Documentation

 ## API Overview

-The Job platform provides a comprehensive REST API for interacting with jobs, users, applications, payments, and more.
+The Fixer platform provides a comprehensive REST API for interacting with jobs, users, applications, payments, location verification, and enterprise features.
 This documentation outlines the available endpoints, request/response formats, and authentication requirements.

 ## Authentication